Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: Introduction

 \subsubsection{A Perspective}

 Moduli spaces of instantons on multi-Taub-NUT are gaining significance in both mathematics and physics.
 They play a central role in the Geometric Langlands correspondence for complex surfaces.
 The original versions of this correspondence \cite{BF1,BF2} focused on instantons on ALE spaces, however, the physics picture \cite{Tan:2008wp,Witten:2009at} reveals that instantons on multi-Taub-NUT tell a richer story.
-Another significance of these instanton moduli spaces is their emergence as Coulomb branches of three-dimensional $N=4$ supersymmetric gauge theories \cite{Seiberg:1996nz,deBoer:1996mp,Nakajima:2016guo} as well as both the Coulomb and Higgs branches of Seiberg-Witten theories with impurities \cite{Gaiotto:2008ak,Cherkis:2011ee}.
+These instanton moduli spaces are also significant in quantum field theory, since they appear as Coulomb branches of three-dimensional $N=4$ supersymmetric gauge theories \cite{Seiberg:1996nz,deBoer:1996mp,Nakajima:2016guo}, and as both the Coulomb branches and the Higgs branches of Seiberg-Witten theories with impurities \cite{Gaiotto:2008ak,Cherkis:2011ee}.
 A mathematical treatment of these spaces and their relation to bows appeared in \cite{Nakajima:2016guo}.

 These interpretations of the instanton moduli space give precise predictions for the dimension of their $L^2$ cohomology.
-See, e.g. \cite{Moore:2015qyu} for the case of monopole moduli spaces, \cite{nakajima1994,BF1} for the case of instantons on ALE spaces, and \cite{Witten:2009at,Cremonesi:2013lqa,Nakajima:2015txa} for our case of instantons on ALF spaces.
-It is a challenging problem to verify these by directly computing the $L^2$ cohomology.
-In fact, since the direct study of instanton moduli spaces presents numerous analytic challenges, it is desirable to have a simpler realization of the same spaces.
-The bow construction \cite{Cherkis:2010bn} suggests that instantons are in correspondence with bow solutions and that instanton moduli spaces are isomorphic to bow moduli spaces.
+See, e.g. \cite{Moore:2015qyu} for the case of monopole moduli spaces, \cite{nakajima1994,BF1} for the case of instantons on ALE spaces, and \cite{Tan:2008wp,Witten:2009at,Cremonesi:2013lqa,Nakajima:2015txa} for our case of instantons on ALF spaces.
+It is a challenging problem to verify these predictions by directly computing the $L^2$ cohomology.
+In fact, since the direct study of instanton moduli spaces presents numerous analytic challenges, it is desirable to have a simpler descriptions of these spaces.
+The bow construction \cite{Cherkis:2010bn} delivers such a description by suggesting that instantons are in correspondence with bow solutions and that instanton moduli spaces are isomorphic to bow moduli spaces.
 The bow moduli spaces are much more amenable to computation.
 For example, their asymptotic metric was found in \cite{Cherkis:2010bn} and, for the metric on the moduli space of a low rank bow representation, it was computed explicitly in \cite{Cherkis:2008ip}.
 In this sequence of papers, we set out to prove that, indeed, bow moduli spaces are isometric to the moduli spaces of instantons on multi-Taub-NUT space.